asyncapi/training/VIDEO_3_SCRIPT.md

 ## What AsyncAPI brings

-It is an extensible, protocol-agnostic communication protocol specification that helps us in any message-based case, primarily hosted in the Internet of Things (IoT), among other use cases.
+It's an extensible, protocol-agnostic communication protocol specification that helps us in any message-based case, primarily hosted in the Internet of Things (IoT), among other use cases.
 AsyncAPI's main contribution to the world of APIs is the standardization of communication between APIs, making messages (events) more machine-readable.
 This allows developers who wish to implement it to be minimized and simplified.

 Having defined, documented, and accepted the communication between APIs provides us with much higher and more efficient information control.
 It is a multichannel tool, so it currently supports existing protocols.